KrakenShu/the-pi-secret/README.md

 Thus, this equation is **not fitting** \(\pi\)—it defines the relationship between the \(\pi\) in the occult universe and the \(\pi\) in our mathematical universe.
 The \(\delta\) is not a fitting residual, but the intrinsic gap left by projection.

+For the complete derivation of δ and its three-layer decomposition, see [delta-proof.md](delta-proof.md).

 ---

 ### 中文版